Wall4216/Chat/README.md

 <a href="https://t.me/WALL1642">Telega</a>
 </p>
 <h1>## Chat Channel</h1>
-This is a minimal project representing a small developed web chat.
+#This is a minimal project representing a small developed web chat.
 Thanks:C
+#instructions for opening the application:
+1) php artisan migrate
+2) npm run watch
+3) php artisan serve